-The Showmen's Guild of Australasia financial assets include trade receivables.
+Where relevant, The Showmen's Guild of Australasia financial assets include trade receivables and loans tom related parties.

 Financial assets are classified as financial assets and subsequently measured at amortised cost because both of the following conditions are met:

 - the financial asset is held within a business model with the objective to hold financial assets in order to collect contractual cash flows; and - the contractual terms of the financial asset give rise on specified dates to cash flows that are 'solely payments of principal and interest' on the principal amount outstanding.